arrow-left

 The programme will allow you to work with your Product Owners over several weeks exploring and dveloping their ideas.

-You will doing this using the 'Framework for Innovation' model from the Design Council
+You will doing this using the model from the Design Council

 This looks a little somthing like this: